sujitsingh08rdm/feedbackCollectionApp/readme.md

 1. we will refactor our existing code, so that it becomes more likely spearation of concerns
 2. services, and routes will be new folder, where we will put the new files
-3. in services we will out our passportfunction and routes to routes folder
+3. in services we will put our passportfunction and routes to routes folder
 4. we will use cookies for authentication ( so that user information is stored in browser , so that user can also be logged in even after sometime in future)
 5. created a cluster in mongoDB atlas
 6. install mongoose, we will connect mongoose with mongoDB